Crawl Errors

 This can hurt the SEO process by creating extensive coverage issues in the indexing and ranking of the resource pages.

-What are the Types of Crawl Errors?
+What Are the Types of Crawl Errors?

 Types of Crawl Errors

-Google separates its crawl problems into two categories: Site Errors, and UR Errors.
+Google separates its crawl problems into two categories: Site errors and UR errors.

 Site Error